gradeawarrior/selenium-server-runner/README.md

 # Selenium-Server-Runner

+_**Note:** This project is no longer supported considering that there are more important things to be doing rather than dependency management of browser targets.
+I think the project may still be relevant for those who want to dig into manually setting up a Selenium environment locally.
+My recommendation for others is to leverage [Docker for Mac](https://docs.docker.com/docker-for-mac/) and [Docker Selenium](https://github.com/SeleniumHQ/docker-selenium).
+Setup was simple and offers a huge set of capabilities OOTB!_

 This project greatly simplifies the (i) setup, (ii) configuration, and (iii) running of the selenium-server from a Mac.
 Assuming you have the various browsers installed and this project checked-out, the steps for starting the server are:

 	make install.dependencies
 	make run.selenium

 The following target browsers are supported:

 - [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads)
 - [Gecko (Firefox) Driver](https://github.com/mozilla/geckodriver/releases)